How To Deal With A Child Who Cries Over Everything, According To Experts

-Dry says that if your child is highly sensitive, you might want to anticipate their triggers, whether it's aural, visual, or tactile, and talk them through it.
+Dry says that if your child is highly sensitive, you might want to try to anticipate their triggers, whether they’re aural, visual, or tactile, and talk them through it.
 Help them know what's coming if you can't prevent it.
 "If the parents identify challenging sensations and can decrease the level of stimulation, they will help their child maintain a calm state and decrease chances of exhaustion or fatigue and anxiety spikes."
 And hopefully, help manage your own anxiety in relation to theirs.

 I understand that some kids might not have the safety measures in place and life that would engender gratitude all of the time.
 This is absolutely a position of privilege, and I recognize this.
 So does Dry, who also suggests learning meditative practices that allow children to find focus and calm through mantras and within themselves.
 For this, I love the book Zara's Big Messy Day by Rebekah Borucki, which has been instrumental in teaching my daughter meditative techniques that help calm her down exponentially.